algermissen/jiron/README.md

 jiron
 =====

 A Java implementation of [Iron](https://github.com/hueniverse/iron), a node.js module for encapsulated tokens.

+Please refer to the README of iron for documentation.
+Especially, read the [security considerations](https://github.com/hueniverse/iron#security-considerations) before using this libary.

 Usage
 -----